IBB guest rooms

 - Most landlords may require an extra deposit of a monthly rent.

-- Usually the bills (for electricity, gas, internet etc.) are not included in the main offer (make sure what the price covers and what is expected cost of monthly bills).
+- Usually the bills (for electricity, gas, internet etc.) are not included in the main offer (make sure what the price covers and what is the expected cost of monthly bills).

 - In order to apply for a Temporary Residence Permit and register a PESEL number as a foreigner, you must have a rental agreement signed directly with the property owner.